The British Win, Yet Lose

 Otherwise, read the marker in the woods, and then take the Second Line Trail to the right of it.
 Eventually it curves left just as the largest monument on the grounds begins to appear through the trees.
 Bypass the trail to the right off the curve, and stop just short of where the trail curves right toward that monument.

 You are standing in the second Patriot line, manned almost entirely by militia units from Virginia.
 Posted on this side of the New Garden Road is the brigade of Brig.
 Gen. Edward Stevens, mostly men from the Shenandoah Valley.
-A man somewhere near the left end, Samual Houston, later describes what these frontiersmen look like.
+Samuel Houston later describes what these frontiersmen look like.
 They are in heavy linen shirts “‘died brown with bark…” These are “open in front and made to extend down near to the knee and belted round the waist with dressed skin or woven girths (belts).
 The sleeves were large, with a wrist band… and fringed over the upper part of the hand as far as the knuckles.
 Under the hunting shirt was a jacket made of some finer materials, and breeches of dressed buck or deer skin to just below the knees, with long stockings and moccasins of deer leather…’” Another finer flax shirt was next to the skin.
+(This may have been Capt.
+Sam Houston, of the Virginia riflemen on the left end of the first line, whose namesake son would become the president of Texas when it was briefly its own country.)[b]

 Look ahead at the woods where the trail curves right.

 The trees were older and larger, but the underbrush ahead of you suggests what was here at the time, perhaps only with budding leaves in mid-March.
+Some of the men built up small barricades of brushwood.
 Though they have heard the cannons and muskets from the first line, the first sights of the battle these men see is panicked North Carolina militia running past them.
 No doubt those men endure plenty of verbal abuse.
+The Virginia militia had more former Continentals, including officers, than did the North Carolinians.[c]

 Second Line Retreat